 The pink flowers appear in spring just before the leaves appear.
-They are clustered in a cone shaped panicle on a stem of about 50 centimetres (20 inches) high.
+They are clustered in a cone shaped panicle on a stem of about 50 centimeters (20 inches) high.
 The flower spikes are not very ornamental.
 The Petasites hybridus is dioecious.
 That means that there are male and female plants.
 The flowers of the male plants produce nectar and pollen.
 The pollen is collected into a white ball on top of the flower.
 The male flower spike is more compact than the female spike and also withers faster.
 The female flower spikes appear a bit later in spring and soon after that the leaves start to appear.
 The spike grows a bit higher and airier.
 In the female inflorescences there are some flowers that look like a male flower.
 These little flowers produce nectar to attract insects, because the female flowers do not produce nectar or pollen.

 The Petasites hybridus prefers rich, moist clay soils and in the shade or part shade.
 You can find it on lake shores, river banks, damp roadsides and in wet meadows.

 Because of the rhubarb shaped leaves and the preferred bogy conditions this perennial got the common name bog rhubarb.
 The name pestilence wort is given because the root was used as a medicine against the plague.
 The common name butterbur is given because the leaves where used for wrapping butter.

 The Petasites hybridus is hardy in zones 4-9.
 I am not certain about the deer resistance I have mentioned in the specifications.
 If you can tell me more,